 The best smoking woods for bacon jerky are fruit hardwoods like apple, cherry, pecan, and maple.
 While some people also like to use hickory, I recommend sticking with a fruitwood to give you a mild and sweet flavor.
 It will pair beautifully with the pork, as well as the honey and brown sugar in the marinade.
 For this reason, we often recommend using mild fruitwoods with pulled pork, and this jerky is no different.

 How to Store Bacon Jerky

 Because bacon is perishable, your jerky will need to be stored soon after cooking to ensure that it stays fresh and safe to eat.
 For the best results, allow it to cool completely before patting it with a dry paper towel.
 This will remove excess grease or moisture on the surface of the meat.

 Pro tip: Line the bottom of an airtight container with a paper towel.
 This will absorb any slow-releasing, excess moisture in the jerky over time.

 Stuck with a burning question?
 Our answers to our readers’ frequently asked questions are here to help.

 These two types of bacon are often mistakenly used interchangeably, but there are differences between the two.
-Candied bacon has a crispier texture, layered with more sugar, and is often quicker to cook.
+Candied bacon has a crispier texture, is layered with more sugar, and is often quicker to cook.
 Jerky, on the other hand, is smoked low and slow to create a much chewier consistency.

 Yes.
-After your bacon jerky has cooled you will need to store it in either a Ziploc bag or airtight container and store it in the refrigerator.
+After your bacon jerky has cooled you will need to store it in either a Ziploc bag or an airtight container and store it in the refrigerator.
 Bacon is perishable, even when dried, and will need to be consumed within three days of smoking.